mountainMath/cancensus/README.md

 * Download data and Census geography in tidy and analysis-ready format
 * Convenience tools for searching for and working with Census regions and variable hierarchies
 * Provides Census geography in multiple R spatial formats
-* Provides data and geography at multiple Census geographic levels including province, Census Metropolitan Area, Census Division, Census Subdividision, Census Tract, and Dissemination Areas
+* Provides data and geography at multiple Census geographic levels including province, Census Metropolitan Area, Census Division, Census Subdivision, Census Tract, and Dissemination Areas
 * Provides up-to-date data for the 2016, 2011, and 2006 Censuses

 ### Reference